rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

     frontend_status: Done

 Integer literals represent numbers that do not have a decimal point or an exponential part.
-Integer literals can be written with bases 16 (hexadecimal), 10 (decimal), 8 (octal), and 2 (binary) as follows:
+Integer literals can be written with radices 16 (hexadecimal), 10 (decimal), 8 (octal), and 2 (binary) as follows:

 .. index::